Key Citrix Cloud Questions for Citrix Admins

 Yes, you can log incidents & support calls directly via the Citrix Cloud administrator’s logon page.
 It will be looked at and resolved like any other ticket and engage with their own internal Citrix Cloud teams on any info required from that specific instance.

 #26.
 Is the Citrix Cloud Connector a virtual device?
 Can I have HA configuration?

 It is a standard Microsoft Windows server, deploying 2 cloud connectors is recommended per resource location to ensure you have a HA solution.
 No load balancing as Citrix Cloud will distribute load to Cloud Connector through its own algorithms.
 If deploying Citrix Storefront/network on-premises, then you need to point to multiple Cloud Connector to ensure HA.

 #27.
-Would you recommend any best practices for Server and Desktop VDA sizing and storage sizing in Microsoft Azure?
+Would you recommend any best practices that a Citrix admin must follow for Server and Desktop VDA sizing and storage sizing in Microsoft Azure?

 Server VDA – Go with F16s_v2 for high users and most cost effective if you have a very regimented Start & End Time for users as there is a high density of users per VM.
 If you have a flexible working environment the most cost effective will be D2_v2 as this has lower number of users per VM and more will be able to shut down during times of low usage.